January 30, 2025 The Best Perennial Flowers That Bloom All Year

 SnowdropsLate Winter

 Now, let’s get a bit creative.
-These are some less conventional ways to keep the garden colorful throughout the year.
-They will hopefully inspire you to think beyond the usual choices:
+These are some less conventional ways to keep your garden colorful throughout the year.
+Hopefully they can inspire you with the some different and more interesting choices:

 Underplanting with Evergreen Ground Covers

-While flowers grab all the attention, evergreen ground covers like creeping thyme or ajuga can add an ongoing green canvas for your garden.
-They fill gaps between perennials and keep the garden looking neat even during dormant periods.
+Flowers get the most attention but evergreen ground covers like creeping thyme or ajuga can add some green to your garden.
+They do a good job of filling in the gaps between perennials and keep the garden looking neat even when everything else is dormant.

 Incorporate Edible Perennials

-• Chives: These produce purple pom-pom flowers in spring and summer and can double as a kitchen herb.
+• Chives: Have purple flowers that look a bit like pom poms and flower in the spring and summer.
+Also really good as a kitchen herb.

 Focus on Pollinator-Friendly Plants